stashapp/stash/ui/v2.5/src/docs/en/ScraperDevelopment.md

   - query
 ```

-Stash will find the correct python executable for your system, either `python` or `python3`.
+If the script specifies the python executable, Stash will find the correct python executable for your system, either `python` or `python3`.
 So for example. this configuration could execute `python iafdScrape.py query` or `python3 iafdScrape.py query`.
 `python3` will be looked for first and if it's not found, we'll check for `python`.
 In the case neither are found, you will get an error.

 Stash sends data to the script process's `stdin` stream and expects the output to be streamed to the `stdout` stream.
 Any errors and progress messages should be output to `stderr`.